 Phillips-Van Heusen, a major global apparel maker and retailer, in a pregnancy discrimination claim.

-A Dunkin Donuts New York-based franchisee, in defense of putative class and collective action claims for overtime, off-the-clock work, tip-pooling violations and misclassification of employees pursuant to the Fair Labor Standards Act and New York Labor Law.
+A Dunkin’ Donuts franchisee in defense of putative class and collective action claims for overtime, off-the-clock work, tip-pooling violations and misclassification of employees under the FLSA and NY Labor Law.